 We’ve also prepared a short guide on how to find the best 3D printer for your needs.
-If you are not sure about terminology, please consult our glossary.
-Without further ado, these are our recommendations for the best 3D printers of summer 2018.
+If you are not sure about the terminology used, please consult our glossary.
+Without further ado, these are our recommendations for the best 3D printers of fall 2018.

 Who it’s for: If you want the closest thing to desktop FDM perfection, the Prusa i3 MK3 is the machine you should get.